fp-cybrilla/fp-cybrilla.github.io/content/upcoming/alpha/private-ltd-investments.md

 #### 1. Purchase mutual funds

 Only authorised persons will be allowed to place orders.
-You access the  `investment_account_id` of the private company to place the purchase orders on behalf.
-This can be fetched by PAN at any time.
+You can access the  `investment_account_id` of the private company to place the purchase orders on behalf.
+This can be fetched by company PAN at any time.

 Once investment account is created, [one time](https://docs.fintechprimitives.com/mf-transactions/orders-introduction/) or [recurring orders](https://docs.fintechprimitives.com/mf-transactions/transaction-plans/) can be placed.